-Additionally, in response to COVID-19, we furloughed approximately 24% of our employees to reduce operating costs and improve efficiency.
-If this action negatively impacts our ability to attract employees or if employees do not resume their employment at the end of the furlough, we may experience operational challenges that result in a negative impact on our customer services and ultimately, loss of market share, which could limit our ability to grow and expand our business.
+Additionally, in response to COVID-19, we furloughed approximately 24% of our employees in the United States, APAC and EMEA to reduce operating costs and improve efficiency.
+If this action negatively impacts our ability to attract employees or if employees we desire to return to work do not resume their employment at the end of the furlough, we may experience operational challenges that result in a negative impact on our customer services and ultimately, loss of market share, which could limit our ability to grow and expand our business.
 See "COVID-19 has adversely impacted our business and may further impact our business, financial results and liquidity for an unknown period of time" above for additional information regarding this risk.